What is the submission deadline for instruction courses and new Skills Transfer labs?

-- Live Only – In-person, live presentation scheduled for a specific date, time and location.
-Presenters of live presentations need to register and attend AAO 2021.
+- In Person Only – In-person, live presentation scheduled for a specific date, time and location.
+Presenters of live presentations need to register and attend AAO 2023.

-- Live/On Demand – Willing and able to provide course content as either live or on demand.
-The committee will select for either live or on demand.
+- In Person/On Demand – Willing and able to provide course content as either in person or on demand.
+The committee will select for either in person or on demand.

 - On Demand Only – Accepted courses that are not scheduled for live presentation.
 On demand courses are recorded voice over slides of individual presentations.
-Each individual course instructor records their individual presentation.
-The MP4 of M4V is uploaded for On Demand viewing.
-Every instructor listed on the course uploads one recording of their section.
+Each individual course instructor records their own presentation for upload.
+The mp4, m4v or mov is uploaded for On Demand viewing.
+Presenters of on-demand presentations do not need to register for or attend AAO 2024.

 Is there a format that is more/less likely to be accepted?

-What if I don’t know whether I can travel in November?
+What if I don’t know whether I can travel?

 Is there a maximum length for the abstract?

 Yes, 1,000 characters.
-The character limit is set to allow an abstract submission of approximately 100 words, including spaces.
+The character limit is set to allow an abstract submission of approximately 150 words.
+Spaces do not count as characters.

 The online submitter application will automatically count any hidden formatting in the abstract when text is copy/pasted into the abstract body field.
 To avoid exceeding the character limits, paste only simple text.